s-lasch/personal-site/content/post/cartesian-product.md

 ###  Example

-Here’s how we can apply that formula using Python[^†]:
+Here’s how we can apply that formula using Python[^]:

 ```python
 # define two sets